GFJankavs/vue-audiophile-ecommerce/README.md

 # Frontend Mentor - Audiophile e-commerce website solution

 This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents